Is Your Partner Shutting You Out? How Can You Draw Him or Her Back In?

 Loneliness is a common complaint that couples experience when one partner shuts the other out

-How High is the Bar Set in Your Relationship?
+How High is the Bar Set in your relationship?

 How “We” Feels Like a Threat to “I”

-Do you relate to being in a marriage or love relationship with an avoidantly attached partner or spouse?
+Do you relate to being in a relationship with an avoidantly attached partner or spouse?
 Or are you the partner or spouse struggling to get out from behind the wall of avoidance?
 Share your experiences on our blog, and join the conversation in our Marriage and Couples Counseling and Therapy in NYC blog.

 Author